Overview of the Impact MA in Applied Psychology

 Focus: The individual

-This programme focuses on self‑leadership, resilience, motivation, and sustainable mental and physical wellbeing.
+This program focuses on self‑leadership, resilience, motivation, and sustainable mental and physical wellbeing.
 Learners develop deep self‑awareness and evidence‑based strategies to manage energy, stress, habits, and purpose in demanding, fast‑changing environments.

 It is particularly suited for leaders, professionals, coaches, and wellbeing‑focused roles seeking to build sustainable performance and inner leadership.